- Gabrielle DuThinh Humanities

 I received my degree in Liberal Studies with an emphasis on Visual and Performing Arts from Cal State San Marcos in 2001.
 I continued on at CSUSM to receive my teaching credential in 2002 with a focus on middle school students.
 I have had the opportunity to work with kids at every level 612 in Pasadena, Chicago, and San Diego, but 6th graders are by far my favorite people.
 I love their enthusiasm and energy.
 They will do anything to make the world a more just and beautiful place.

 Over the years I've worn many hats.
 I've been a Humanities teacher, a Drama teacher, an Art Teacher, and even Dean of Students.
 I work to incorporate my love of the arts and storytelling into everything that we do.
 I stress the importance of relationships in the classroom and encourage kids to work through conflict respectfully.
 As a founding member of our school, I am immensely proud of the environment we have built!

-Outside of school I can be found at a concert or play, creating art, nerding out about a game or book, or cheering on the Chargers.
+Outside of school I can be found spending time with my husband and baby girl, Alice, at a concert or play, creating art, or nerding out about a game or book.

 - Fernando Vega Performing ArtsXPerforming Arts